ApprenticeofEnder/Selenium-Oxide/docs/source/api.rst

     endpoint (str): The endpoint to which the browser navigates

 Returns:
-exploit_builder.ExploitBuilder
+``exploit_builder.ExploitBuilder``

 Method ``get_contents``
 ~~~~~~~~~~~~~~~~~~~~~~~
-Get the contents of a specified field, based on the HTML ID
+Get the contents of a specified field, based on the HTML ID.

 Parameters:
     field (str): The HTML ID to extract text from